jsoto3000/frontend-nanodegree-feedreader-master-js/README.md

 ## Technical Informatioon

-To execute the tests on your local machine
+To execute the tests on your local machine:

 1. Download or clone the repository onto your machine.
 2. Extract the .zip file.